OuYag/faster-than-ctpn-a-novel-poster-text-detector/README.md

 meet the actual need in work.
 Now I have been modifying the framework, to detect any size and any orientation text.
 The framework is what I persue for so long time, wish me good luck.

-The CVPR2019 paper is submmited, our method named Pixel-Anchor.
 Now our framework can detect large angle long Chinese texts.
 We upload some new detect demo images.

 Our method is fast, single shot, and can be really used in practice.